samuelcolvin/python-IR-demodulation/README.md

 Works with an infrared reciever like [this](http://www.networkedmediatank.com/showthread.php?tid=29013) plugged into the mic port.

+I've tested and used it with a Cambridge Audio remote Model: RC-340AC.
+Small changes to settings.py should allow it to be used with another remote.

 Requirements: pyaudio, matplotlib, scipy, numpy, pickle and some other pretty standard python modules.

-Currently running on Windows 7 and not tested on any other platform (but you might be lucky).
+Currently running on Windows 7 and not tested on any other platforms.

 Usage: